diegojramirezs7/silverservers/readme.md

 2. Get supported phrases
 - method: vi2.get_phrases("en-US")
 - specifications: one of the returned phrases has to be used for enrollment, verification and identification.
-	- phrases can be added in the voiceit.io website
+Phrases can be added in the voiceit.io website
 - sample response:
 ```json
 {"message": "Successfully got all en-CA phrases for account", "phrases": [{"text": "Never forget tomorrow is a new day", "contentLanguage": "en-CA"}, {"text": "Zoos are filled with large and small animals", "contentLanguage": "en-CA"}, {"text": "Remember to wash your hands before eating", "contentLanguage": "en-CA"}, {"text": "Today is a nice day to go for a walk", "contentLanguage": "en-CA"}], "count": 4, "responseCode": "SUCC", "timeTaken": "0.018s", "status": 200}